 I could do nothing!
 I went back to our room and cried… Feeling awful, that was the first time I wished to be at home.
 Back to my comfort and safe zone.

 Sunday was another allergic horrible day!
-The Lady who clean the Riad realised that I was having an allergic reaction and she made a natural mix (salt + herbs + oil) to cover my mosquitoes bites.
-It helped the itching problem, but the allergies symptoms were still there.
+The Lady who clean the Riad realized that I was having an allergic reaction and she made a natural mix (salt + herbs + oil) to cover my mosquito bites.
+It helped the itching problem, but the allergy symptoms were still there.

 By now you are thinking: Why didn’t she go to the hospital?

-The pharmacy was open and the pharmacist was at the door smoking a cigaret.
-I got inside and started talking with a girl, I showed her my arms and back covered of mosquito bites.
-She replied something in french and the guy at the front door called me.
+The pharmacy was open and the pharmacist was at the door smoking a cigarette.
+I got inside and started talking with a girl, I showed her my arms and back covered with mosquito bites.
+She replied something in French and the guy at the front door called me.

 He was still at the door and still smoking when he looked at my bites.
 He said something like: “Moroccan mosquito bites, bad allergy!” and the girl gave me a box of antihistamine tablets and an ointment.
 We paid around 21€, immediately returned to the Riad for one more shower and to apply the medicines.